hellojwilde/react-pick/README.md

 ### What's inside?

-There's a components designed for out-of-the-box usage:
+There's a component for out-of-the-box usage:

 - `<Combobox>` - An input that supports find displaying autocomplete suggestions inline as "type ahead" text, and as a popup menu displayed next to the `<input>`.